The inside scoop on vibrating yoga.

 Time is a gift, and we’ve all been given more of it to some degree.
 When we give ourselves the freedom to use this time to meditate and refill our cups, we can better show up for others and the world.
 What are you doing to recharge?
 Let us know by posting on your Instagram story and tagging @mindbody!

-Want to try a more guided meditation?
-Check out virtual classes on Mindbody!
+Want to try a guided, virtual meditation?
+Check out classes on Mindbody!